biouno/drmaa-java/README.md

 ### Connecting to servers

 Connection to server is handled by [XebiaLabs' overthere library](https://github.com/xebialabs/overthere).
 The type of connection (SSH, local, scp, su) is decided based on the contact string, passed in the Session#init method.
 This method has the same signature as defined in the [DRMAA](http://drmaa.org) reference implementation, though we use the contact string with a different purpose.

+### Logging

+Logging is done via JUL.
+TODO: explain how to customise log levels, output, etc